rspamd/rspamd.com/downloads.md

 ~~~

-If you have `ubuntu-bionic` or `debian-buster`, then you might need to add llvm repository as Rspamd now requires compatible standard c++ library that supports C++ 20 standard.
+If you have `ubuntu-bionic` or `debian-buster`, then you might need to add llvm repository as Rspamd now requires a compatible standard c++ library that supports C++ 20 standard since version 3.5.
 To enable this repo you can use the following commands:

 ~~~bash
 sudo apt-get install software-properties-common # For ubuntu-bionic only